robnagler/robnagler.github.io/_posts/2021-11-17-Code-Breaker.md

 > rather than battling in court?
 In retrospect, Doudna's business partner
 > Andy May thinks so.
 "We would have saved a lot of time and money around
 > all of the legal arguments if we had managed to come together," he says.
+>
 > To an unnecessary extent, the prolonged fight was driven by emotions and
 >  resentments.
-Instead,

 > [k3201] Unlike the CRISPR contestants, Noyce and Kilby obeyed an
-> all-important business maxim: Don't fight over divvying up the proceeds
+> all-important business maxim: __Don't fight over divvying up the proceeds
-> until you finish robbing the stagecoach.
+> until you finish robbing the stagecoach__.

 > [k3273] Even though the genetic cause of sickle-cell disease has been
 > understood for longer than any similar disorder, new treatments have